leakim34/decipher/README.md

 ## What's this about?

-Built during the **Algorand Foundation's Dev Retreat 2025**, Decipher turns gobbledygook smart contract code into plain English.
-Because let's face it - nobody outside dev teams actually understands what they're approving when they sign transactions.
+Built during the **Algorand Foundation's Dev Retreat 2025**, Decipher turns gobbledygook TEAL code into plain English.
+Because let's face it - nobody outside dev teams actually understands what they're approving when they sign transactions, so it might end up (at some point) in a tool that let you know what you're actually about to sign.

 This tool:
 - Translates TEAL code into words normal humans can understand